 It was a space shuttle.

-It's run by people like Bill Gates and Bill Clinton who are sickos.
+You find out it's run by people like Bill Gates and Bill Clinton who are sickos and it's all about power.

 Yeah, I mean, I think that if you're a sincere actor and you're opposed to the sort of thing like eugenics or an extermination, it wouldn't be like, my problem is who's carrying it out.